 Perceptive.
 The point this month is to get you moving without needing a huge time commitment or leaving you exhausted.
 I want you to see what an amazing boost you get from a small action.

-If I recommended 30 minutes, many folks would beg off, claiming they couldn’t possibly find the time.
-Funny thing is that once you give yourself permission to take just 10 minutes, it’s easy to have the momentum carry you through to 20 or 30 minutes.
+If I suggested spending thirty minutes on anything, a lot of people would back out, saying there was no way they could find the time.
+It’s funny how once you give yourself permission to take just 10 minutes off, it’s simple to let the momentum carry you through to doing anything for 20 or 30 minutes.

 And isn’t 10 minutes more than you’re probably doing right now?